by-jp/www.byjp.me/content/notes/twitter/9723366804/index.md

 - imported
 - from-twitter
 ---
-Ha\!
+Ha!
 The SU shop isn't allowed to sell Refreshers anymore because Mars removed their tasty sweetness from the "shelf plan"